This is an old revision of the document!

 Everyone, even if you stay just a few days, can both benefit from and contribute to Velferden.
 To give a bit of a structure, there are several divisions or committees, that are responsible for distinct tasks.
 They consist of one main responsible and sometimes other members, and they are always a good point of contact if you have questions or concerns.

 Most of ongoing activities are announced at the white board in the service-building (where you have all the meals).

 Costly equipment, like kayaks, boats and survival suits, require a small rental fee.
 Mostly to cover the expenses and maintenance costs, but some few people apparently need to feel the weight of some price to treat equipment responsible.
-And it for sure helps to not keep things longer than needed (and makes them available for others again).
+And it for sure helps to keep things longer than needed (and makes them available for others again).